Diamond · Exit Guide

 What we've seen

-Diamond Clarity is one of the more restrictive brand-direct programs.
-The HGV acquisition (2021) has improved some processes via HGV Max, but Diamond contracts continue to carry meaningful exit friction.
-Avoid paid exit companies charging $4,000–$15,000 upfront — they often fail.
+Diamond is one of the more difficult brand-direct exits.
+The HGV acquisition (2021) is reshaping the program, but progress is uneven.
+Avoid paid "exit companies" charging $4,000–$15,000 upfront — they frequently fail.

 Avoid these